tudo-aqua/bgw/docs/index.md

 ## Declaring a MenuScene

-As we have seen, we can pass the desired size of the scene as an argument to the super constructor.
+As shown above, the desired size of the scene can be passed as an argument to the super constructor.
 As with all coordinates these are declared in a virtual coordinate space that will be transformed while rendering.
 Primary constraint while choosing the scene size is the ratio of height and width as this is not changed by scaling.
 If the ratio does not match the windows size, black bars will appear which can be styled using visuals as well.

 All components declared in this scene will relate its position and size to the declared coordinate space.

-In this example we want to have a [Label][LabelDoc] displaying *"Main menu"* and three [Buttons][ButtonDoc] displaying *"Continue"*, *"New Game"* and *"Exit"*.
+In this example a [Label][LabelDoc] should display *"Main menu"* and three [Buttons][ButtonDoc] display *"Continue"*, *"New Game"* and *"Exit"*.
 These components get declared and added to the scene by calling [addComponents()][Scene#addComponents] in the initializer block.

 ````kotlin